-The School of Music is a professional school offering preparation for the teacher of music at all levels of education and for those interested in performance or theory and composition.
-It also provides courses for the student interested in music as part of his general and cultural education.
-Faculty and students in the School of Music take a leading part in the cultural activities on the campus.
+The School of Music is a professional school offering preparation for the teacher of music at all levels of education and for those interested in perform-ance or theory and composition.
+It also provides courses for the student instudents in the School of Music take a leading part in the cultural activities on the campus.
 The School of Music is a full member of the National Association of Schools of Music.